4eckd/itsdifferentproductions/README.md

 - **2024-07-30**: Deployed project to Vercel with CI/CD pipeline
 - **2024-07-30**: Created helper functions for database and storage operations
 - **2024-07-30**: Updated documentation with deployment details
+- **2024-07-31**: Enhanced database schema with additional fields and tables
+- **2024-07-31**: Added workflows directory with process documentation
+- **2024-07-31**: Set up GitHub Actions for CI/CD and repository maintenance

 ## Future Plans